AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/04-Serialization.md

 Generally, the complete process is called **Serialization**.

-The **Serialization** process is **platform independent**, an object serialized on one platform can be deserialized on a different platform.
+The **Serialization** process is **platform-independent**, an object serialized on one platform can be deserialized on a different platform.

 - **Serialization**: